THE PHOTOGRAPHY PAGE

-6. Note that any photos that are published on the web are open to photo theft, and this includes photos on E-Flora BC.
-We aim to protect your photos through automatic reduction of the resolution of each photo you submit in order to render them unusable.
-However, we do not use photo blocks to prevent copying, simply because these are so easy to work around using screen captures.
-There are many articles on the web about protecting photos, and how this is very difficult, if not impossible, to do.
-Read more here.
+6. Note that any photos that are published on the web are open to photo theft, and this includes photos on E-Fauna BC.
+We aim to protect your photos through automatic reduction of the resolution and dpi of each photo submitted to our photo gallery in order to render them less usable.

 7. We clearly designate that all photos in our site are protected by Canadian copyright, and provide a link to the Canadian Copyright Act.

 Pacific White-sided Dolphin (Lagenorhynchus obliquidens).
 Photo © by David Blevins

 Frequently Asked Questions